The Three Beastly Founders

 As the pain worsened, I started with simple remedies like icing and wrist braces.
 They didn’t work.
 When the pain became unbearable, my doctor-prescribed physiotherapy, ultra-sound treatment and Naproxen (a prescription medication that gave me nosebleeds)—none of which came remotely close to solving the issue.
 The pain was getting to the point where I couldn’t even be on a computer.
 So my solution was to learn to use my left hand instead, which was working well until I developed tendonitis on my left arm as well.
 My physiotherapist said she had never seen tendonitis in both arms in such a young person.

 Shane and I met in university and we started a graphic design business after we graduated.
 After work we decided to do an “experiment” we titled Lean to Mean.
 The goal was to gain as much muscle as humanly possible over the course of four months.
 In the first month alone I managed to gain 22 pounds.
+(To be clear, these results are highly atypical.
+In fact, this is the fastest rate of muscle gain we've ever seen.
+Your results will almost certainly vary.)

 All it took was those 30 days of weightlifting and nutrition to completely change my life.